roguewatt/via-framework/README.md

 The examples below describe the input and output structures presented to a forecasting model.

 - In a **tabular** setup, each sample is represented as one row containing its inputs and outputs.
-The row has one Reference Time, while individual values may describe different Valid Times.
+The row has one Sample As-of Time, while individual values may describe different Valid Times.
 - In a **sequential** setup, each sample contains an ordered input sequence and one or more outputs.
-The sample has one Reference Time, while each sequence position and output has its own Valid Time.
+The sample has one Sample As-of Time, while each sequence position and output has its own Valid Time.

-Any input used to construct a sample must satisfy: `Issue Time ≤ Reference Time`
+Any input used to construct a sample must satisfy: `Issue Time ≤ Sample As-of Time`

-In the tabular examples, `t` denotes the sample's Reference Time on the underlying time axis.
-Expressions such as `t-1` and `t+1` identify the Valid Times of individual input and output values relative to that Reference Time.
+In the tabular examples, `t` denotes the sample's As-of Time on the underlying time axis.
+Expressions such as `t-1` and `t+1` identify the Valid Times of individual input and output values relative to that Sample As-of Time.

 ## SISO